codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.10.2 (21 Jul 2018) =
+* Added: Button to reset settings to their default values
+* Improved: Made uninstall cleanup optional through a plugin setting
+* Fixed: Applied formatting filters to snippet descriptions in the table
+* Improved: Ordered tags by name in the filter dropdown menu
+* Fixed: Incorrectly translated strings
+* Added: Belarusian translation by Hrank.com
+* Improved: Enabled sorting snippets table by tags
+* Updated CodeMirror to version 5.39.0

 = 2.10.1 (10 Feb 2018) =
 * Fixed: Prevent errors when trying to export no snippets